ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* explain the impact upon users of the beta service being unavailable for any length of time.
+* Explain the impact upon users of the beta service being unavailable for any length of time.
-* explain how they are selecting technology and platforms that meet their availability requirements.
+* Explain how they are selecting technology and platforms that meet their availability requirements.
-* explain their data recovery strategy and how they have tested it.
+* Explain their data recovery strategy and how they have tested it.
-* explain what things are most likely to take the service offline and what mitigations they are considering.
+* Explain what things are most likely to take the service offline and what mitigations they are considering.

 ## Point 12: Create a service that is simple and intuitive enough that users succeed first time.